git4humans/git4humans/README.md

 ## Principles

 The basic principle of **Git for Humans** is **conventions over configurations**.
-It means the tool will make an educated guess (based on conventions) for our simple everyday use.
+It means the tool will make an educated guess (based on conventions) for our everyday use.

 As an example, when dealing with remote repositories, **Git for Humans** will use `origin` as the default name for our remote repository.
 Unless we state it spesifically, the tool will assume we want to use `origin`.